junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 Just like the minipill, implants contain only progestin and can be used by women who cannot use estrogen, or by breastfeeding mothers who have not had monthly bleeding since giving birth.

-Women who should not use any type of birth control pill should not use implants either (see p.
-289).
+Women who should not use any type of birth control pill should not use implants either (see [page 289](#page-289)).
 Implants do not protect against HIV and other STIs.

 Implants are small plastic tubes placed under the skin on the inside of a woman’s arm.